xmtp/xmtp-dot-org/blog/speed-and-privacy.md

 While the first load may take a bit longer, this tradeoff highlights XMTP’s commitment to preserving privacy.
 The system is designed so that XMTP doesn't know who you're communicating with or when.

-Looking ahead, the XMTP Labs engineering is actively exploring solutions to further optimize this process while ensuring that any future enhancements will continue to uphold these stringent privacy standards.
+Looking ahead, the XMTP Labs engineering team is actively exploring solutions to further optimize this process while ensuring that any future enhancements will continue to uphold these stringent privacy standards.

 Have any ideas or feedback?
 Post to the [XMTP Community Forums](https://community.xmtp.org/).